DUNE-DAQ/daq-buildtools/docs/README.md

 * (Recommended) Add the names of your new packages to the `build_order` list found in `./sourcecode/dbt-build-order.cmake`, placing them in the list in the relative order in which you want them to be built.
 * First clone and build your new base repo, and THEN clone and build your other new repo which depends on your new base repo.

-Once you've added your repos and built them, you'll want to run `dbt-workarea-env` so the environment picks up their applications, libraries, etc.
+As a reminder, once you've added your repos and built them, you'll want to run `dbt-workarea-env` so the environment picks up their applications, libraries, etc.

 ### Useful build options